-To submit a claim, it should be sent to the registrar at the Tribunal.
+To submit a claim to the Tribunal, the claim needs only to be sent to the Tribunal's registrar.
 There is no fee for submitting a claim, and there are no forms that must be used.
-(A sample form of claim, which may be used as a guide, is set out in appendix I.) It is not necessary for a claim to be researched before it is submitted; indeed, it is common for claims to be researched after they have been registered.
+(A sample form of claim, which may be used as a guide, is set out in appendix I).
+It is not necessary for a claim to be researched before it is submitted; indeed, it is common for claims to be researched after they have been registered.

-\ For this purpose, Parliament has defined 'private land' broadly to include land owned by local authorities.
+^{} For this purpose, Parliament has defined 'private land' broadly to include land owned by local authorities.